Stratio/crossdata/_doc/InMemory-Connector-Development-Tutorial.md

 The first step is to determine whether this connector has an actual connection with the datastore.
 In a classical approach this would involve obtaining the connection previously established through the connect method.
-After that, we transform the Crossdata *TableMetatada* structure into the classes required by our datastore and execute the equivalente createTable statement using the connection previously obtained.
+After that, we transform the Crossdata *TableMetatada* structure into the classes required by our datastore and execute the equivalent createTable statement using the previously obtained connection.

 It is important to highlight that the abstraction of what a table is for a particular connector needs to be decided by the developer creating the connector.
-For example a table depending on the connector we are creating may be translated in an IRC channel, a directory, a tag for future queries, etc. From the point of view of Crossdata the only requirement is to be consistent inside a datastore about the representation of high-level concepts such as catalogs, tables, etc.
+For example, a table depending on the connector we are creating may be translated in an IRC channel, a directory, a tag for future queries, etc. From the point of view of Crossdata the only requirement is to be consistent inside a datastore about the representation of high-level concepts such as catalogs, or tables.

 Implementing IStorageEngine
 ---------------------------

 The *IStorageEngine* defines the set of operations that are related to storing data in a datastore.
-In the case of the *InMemoryConnector* we implement *insert*, *batch insert*, and *truncate* as specified in the connector manifest.
+In the case of the *InMemoryConnector*, we implement *insert*, *batch insert*, and *truncate* as specified in the connector manifest.
 As an practical example, consider the *insert* method:

 ```java